yonicd/supermarketprices/README.md

 Instead R can be used to read the data and have the public actually look at the raw data in data.frames or csv exports

+The example files:
-The example file to see the data from one full day of mega can be seen in mega_20150521.rdata
+  - mega_20150521.rdata: data from one full day of mega
+  - mega_prices_slice.csv first 1000 rows from full day of prices in csv format

 The Layout